 After the slopes were in place, we measured the width of the interior of the box and the height to the crown molding to determine the size of the plywood front.

-6. Template The Triangles For The Sides
+6. Template The Triangles For The Side Pieces

-Next, we cut triangles from the remaining plywood to fill in the sides.
+Next, we angle cut triangles from the remaining plywood to fill in the sides of the hood.
 After some deliberation on the best way to calculate the measurements (i.e the slope) of the triangles, I decided to create a template using some foam board and it worked perfectly!
-I’m a visual person so this was the best solution for me.
-If you’re a math whizz, go ahead and find the slope the mathematical way if it’s easier for you.

 Simply start with a rectangle of foam board cut to the height of the side that you’re measuring from.
 Start with a 90 degree angle – use a square to draw a straight line and cut it to ensure that you’re starting off right with your template.
-Then, press the rectangle on the side, making sure the plywood front is pushed securely against the slopes.
-Use a pen to draw a line.
-This will create the perfect slope for your side.

 This post contains affiliate links for your shopping convenience.